vantage-sh/docs.vantage.sh/docs/autopilot.md

 ## How Autopilot Works

 Autopilot works along with the AWS APIs by ingesting and analyzing Cost and Usage Report data.
-Vantage will group your compute workloads on the dashboard by instance hour for each respective compute class.
+Autopilot will group your compute workloads on the dashboard by instance hour for each respective compute class.
 A compute class is defined as compute instance usage structured by instance type (e.g., t3.xlarge, r5.large), Region (e.g., us-east-1, us-west-2), and platform (e.g., Linux, Windows), tracked hourly.

 ### Coverage Determination